wangyf/wangyf.github.io/_pages/home.md

 #### **About me**

-I'm a Postdoc Research Associate at [<span style="color:darkred;font-weight:bold">Southern California Earthquake Center (SCEC)</span>](https://www.scec.org), [<span style="color:darkred;font-weight:bold">University of Southern California (USC)</span>](https://www.usc.edu).
-I work on the earthquake rupture dynamic and earthquake ground-motion and fault-displacement hazard via high-performance computing
+I'm a Research Scientist at [<span style="color:dodgerblue;font-weight:bold">Verisk Extreme Event Solution (used to be Air Worldwide)</span>](https://www.air-worldwide.com/).
+I now work on seismic hazard forecast (PSHA and PFDHA).
+I used to study the earthquake rupture dynamic and earthquake ground-motion and fault-displacement hazard via high-performance computing
   </div>

 <div class="col-md-6">